smeen89/Neapolitan-pizza-dough-calculator/README.md

  <i>I usually let the dough bulk ferment for the first half of the time, and then proof for the rest of the time as individual dough balls.<br>
  Please feel free to try out what you prefer.</i><br><br>

-For video demonstration and great ideas see this reddit thread: https://www.reddit.com/r/homeassistant/comments/10k28wu/i_made_a_neapolitan_pizza_dough_calculator_with/
+For video demonstration and great ideas see this reddit thread: https://www.reddit.com/r/homeassistant/comments/10k28wu/i_made_a_neapolitan_pizza_dough_calculator_with/<br><br>

+<i>*note 1: The yeast is calculated based on fresh yeast.
+I'm from Sweden and use Kronjäst blå.
+Other brands or yeast types may give varying results.</i><br>

+<i>**note 2: The input helpers, sensors and lovelace UI card yaml code have swedish names and terms.</i> <br>